-Gender identity - a person's innate sense of their own gender (as a man, a woman, as non-binary or something else) which may or may not correspond to their sex assigned at birth.
+Gender identity - a person's innate sense of their own gender (as a man, a woman, as non-binary or something else) which may or may not correspond to their sex at birth.
+Not everyone believes in the concept of gender identity - those who hold gender critical beliefs are also protected by the Equality Act and their views must also be respected.